Ever scroll through LinkedIn and see those numbers like 1st, 2nd, or 3rd next to someone's name?

 - Last but not least, you now know my secret (which is no longer a secret) that helped me grow my LinkedIn network to 10K.

-Btw, if Salesrobot caught your attention, you can check out our website.
+If Salesrobot catches your attention, you can check out our website.

 Salesrobot helps you message 100s of people on LinkedIn automatically.
 It’s the safest LinkedIn automation tool available to get you 100s of leads each month on autopilot.
 (The best part?
 You can even bypass LinkedIn connection limits!)